streamingfast/firehose-docs/concepts/README.md

 The Firehose blocks provide built-in cursoring enabling developers to stop and restart at the exact block needed; even for forked blocks.
 Firehose blocks contain details about consensus metadata, transactions, traces of transaction executions, and even blockchain state changes.

-The StreamingFast vision is that Firehose blocks are sufficient as the single source of data for any possible blockchain API imaginable.&#x20;
+The StreamingFast vision is that Firehose blocks are sufficient as the single source of data for any possible blockchain API imaginable.

 #### Resolve RPC Issues by Design